BUYING & OWING Property in Costa Rica – The Rules of the Road

 IMPORTANT: Keep in mind that a lawyer may not cover ALL the issues in some land transactions, be them titled, untitled or beachfront properties.
 In most cases, the lawyer never even sees the physical property and can’t advise you on issues such as describing physical access (it may differ from access shown on the survey map), or that the survey map coincides with the physical borders like fence lines, and in some cases ( as with possession property ), organize notarized statements with bordering neighbors stating there are no boundary disputes or usage agreements with third parties.
 Also, describing and guaranteeing water rights, and how to handle existing tenants or crops.
 Another example is in transferring beach leases.
 The lawyer’s job is basically finished when the documents are presented at the local municipality.
 Who will follow up to make sure the transfer is approved?
 A good agent will.
 Your agent plays a vital role in the entire process.

-Unless agreed otherwise, it is customary for the buyer and seller to share equally in the closing costs.
+Unless agreed otherwise, it is customary for the buyer to pay the closing cost and seller to pay the real estate commission.
 Typical costs are shown below.

 ATTORNEY / NOTARY FEES: The state sets a national fee which most lawyers abide by.
 However, fees may vary between a San Jose Lawyer and a small town lawyer and may also reflect other work performed by the lawyer that are outside a typical transaction.
 Established fees are set at 1.5% of the sale price for the first million colones, 1.25% between one and ten million colones, and 1% above 10 million colones.
 One million colones is approximately $2,000 US.

 The following fees apply only to titled property and it’s subsequent recording at the national registry.
 It does not apply to untitled or beachfront property:

 · TRANSFER TAX: 1.5% of the declared value

 · PUBLIC REGISTRY FEE: 0.50% of the declared value is paid to the registry for recording the documents